corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/signing-service.md

 * **pluginJar**:
-The absolute path to signing plugin `.jar` file
+The absolute path to signing plugin JAR file

 * **pluginClass**:
-The class that will be loaded from plugin `.jar` file and will be its entry point from SMR
+The class that will be loaded from plugin JAR file and will be its entry point from SMR